dreamportdev/Osdev-Notes/Build_Process/BootProtocols.md

 Multiboot 2 supercedes multiboot 1, both of which are the native protocols of grub.
 This means that anywhere grub is installed, a multiboot kernel can be loaded.
 This means testing will be easy on most linux machines.
 Multiboot 2 is quite an old, but very robust protocol.

 Stivale 2 (also superceding stivale 1) is the native protocol of the limine bootloader.
 Limine and stivale were designed many years after multiboot 2 as an attempt to make hobbyist OS development easier.
-Stivale 2 is a more complex spec to read through, but it leaves the machine is a more known state prior to handing off to the kernel.
+Stivale 2 is a more complex spec to read through, but it leaves the machine in a more known state prior to handing off to the kernel.

 While this article was being written, limine has since added a new protocol (the limine boot protocol) which is not covered here.
 It's based on stivale2, with some major architectural changes.
 If you're familiar with the concepts of stivale2, the limine protocol is easy enough to understand.

+All the referenced specifications and documents are provided as links at the start of this chapter/in the readme.

 ### What about the earlier versions?
 Both protocols have their earlier versions (multiboot 1 & stivale 1), but these are not worth bothering with.
 Their newer versions are objectively better and available in all the same places.
 Multiboot 1 is quite a simple protocol, and a lot of tutorials and articles online like to use it because of that: however its not worth the limited feature set you get for the short term gains.
 The only thing multiboot 1 is useful for is booting in qemu via the `-kernel` flag, as qemu can only process mb1 kernels like that.
 This option leaves a lot to be desired in the x86 emulation, so there are better ways to do that.